-- Viable strategies for delivering a response with the greatest net environment benefit - Tactical measures required to implement the identified response strategies, considering technical, practical and safety factors - Tiered resources required to mount the tactical measures and achieve an effective and realistic response
+- Viable strategies for delivering a response with the greatest net environment benefit. - Tactical measures required to implement the identified response strategies, considering technical, practical and safety factors. - Tiered resources required to mount the tactical measures and achieve an effective and realistic response.

-In order to address these items, Esso conducted a detailed review of the selected worst case discharge scenarios in order to establish:
+In order to address these items, Esso conducted a detailed review of the modelled worst case discharge scenarios to establish:

-- Response strategies and required capability to respond to each worst case discharge scenario; - Resource and personnel requirements for mobilisation and implementation of each response strategy; - Consideration of resources and personnel for mobilisation and implementation of applicable Tactical Response Plans (TRPs); and - Assessment of the availability of resources from Tier I, II, III equipment stockpiles.
+- Response strategies and required capability to respond to each worst-case discharge scenario; - Resource and personnel requirements for mobilisation and implementation of each response strategy; - Consideration of resources and personnel for mobilisation and implementation of applicable Tactical Response Plans (TRPs); and - Assessment of the availability of resources from Tier I, II, III equipment stockpiles.

-The results from the assessment have been used to generate a summary of resources required, resources available and expected timeframes to mobilise the personnel and equipment for each response option within this Volume.
+The results from the assessment have been used to generate a summary of resources required, resources available and expected timeframes to mobilise the personnel and equipment for each response option.

-The AEP Guidance Document: Incident Management Team- Knowledge requirements for responding to marine oil spills has also been considered in assessing the capability and competency requirements of the IMT managing response activities.
-Designated members of the Esso IMT must complete all hazards training (PMAOMIR418/ PMAOMIR322) and oil spill response training to IMO II or IMO III equivalent.
+It is noted that for Decommissioning activities, an Esso-Allseas emergency preparedness and response bridging document will be developed and implemented to address specific responsibilities and provision of resources.
+The AEP (formerly APPEA) Guidance Document: Incident Management Team - Knowledge requirements for responding to marine oil spills has also been considered in assessing the capability and competency requirements of the IMT managing response activities.
+Designated members taking part in the IMT must complete all hazards training (PMAOMIR418/PMAOMIR322) and oil spill response training to IMO II or IMO III equivalent.
 Training and competency requirements by position are detailed in the implementation strategy of the relevant EP.
 Assessment of IMT capability and tiered response resources are detailed in Section 3.